 Stage art / Theater / Performance Art

 On stage many artists have tried to give the illusion of weightless floating.
-Be it illusionists having people "float" on the stage, artists on the flying trapeze in circus or "weightlessness" through the help of harnesses for creating three-dimensional dance or to bring float elements into a play.
+Be it illusionists having people "float" on the stage or flying by themselves like Magic Man, artists on the flying trapeze in circus or "weightlessness" through the help of harnesses for creating three-dimensional dance or to bring float elements into a play.

 Film

-The new project of Jeanne Robinson is very different from that: She plans to put into film the Stardance Trilogy (see "Literature" and "Dance"), more information can be found here.
+The new project of Jeanne Robinson is very different from that: To put into film the Stardance Trilogy (see "Literature" and "Dance"), more information can be found here.
 This is probably the first movie where weightlessness is the main subject, even if as picturization of a novel.
+Sadly Jeanne Robinson passed away in 2010 and since that the project is apparently on hold.

 By the way more and more frequently zero-g flights are used to shoot weightless scenes in movies.
 This way of working has turned out to be significantly easier than the simulation through wire harnesses.